denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 double annoyingButLegal = 1_00_0.0_0; // Ugly, but compiles
 double reallyUgly = 1__________2; // Also compiles
 ```
 ### Using Reference Types

 **A reference type refers to an object (an instance of a class).
-Unlike primitive types that hold their values in the memory where the variable is allocated, references do not hold the value of the object they refer to.
-Instead, a reference “points” to an object by storing the memory address where the object is located, a concept referred to as a pointer.**
+Unlike primitive types that hold their values in the memory where the variable is allocated, ==references do not hold the value of the object they refer to.
+Instead, a reference “points” to an object by storing the memory address where the object is located, a concept referred to as a pointer.==**

 ```java
 String greeting;
 ```

-The greeting variable is a reference that can only point to a String object.
+The greeting variable is a reference that can only point to a ``String`` object.
 A value assigned to a reference in one of two ways:

 - ==**A reference can be assigned to another object of the same or compatible type.**==
-- ==**A reference can be assigned to a new object using the new keyword.**==
+- ==**A reference can be assigned to a new object using the ``new`` keyword.**==

 ```java
 greeting = new String("How are you?");